ryanklee/LLM-Workflow-Director/TEST_PROBLEM_PROGRESS.md

    - Log the state of the `self.is_shakespearean` flag, system message content, and final response format.
    - Implement a `debug_dump` method to output the current state of the MockClaudeClient for easier debugging.

+5. Review Test Case Setup:
+   - Examine the `test_system_message` test case to ensure it's correctly setting up the Shakespearean mode.
+   - Add additional assertions to verify the state of the MockClaudeClient during the test.

 ## Next Steps

 1. Implement the solutions outlined above in the MockClaudeClient class.
+2. Update the test case if necessary to ensure proper setup for Shakespearean mode.
-2. Re-run the tests to verify if the implemented changes resolve the issue.
+3. Re-run the tests to verify if the implemented changes resolve the issue.
-3. Analyze the test results and update hypotheses if needed.
+4. Analyze the test results and update hypotheses if needed.
-4. If the issue persists, investigate the Model-Specific Behavior Interference hypothesis more deeply.
+5. If the issue persists, investigate the Model-Specific Behavior Interference hypothesis more deeply.

 ## Test Results Tracking